 A: No. There are two methods for a volunteer deputy registrar to submit applications to the county voter registrar.
-First, the applications may be submitted by personal delivery by the volunteer deputy registrar.
-Second, the volunteer deputy registrar may give his or her applications to another volunteer deputy registrar for personal delivery to the county voter registrar.
+First, the volunteer deputy registrar may submit the applications to the voter registrar by personal delivery.
+Second, the volunteer deputy registrar may give the applications to another volunteer deputy registrar for personal delivery to the county voter registrar.